Harsen Prize

-The Harsen prize was an academic prize, accompanied by a cash award, that was given to deserving graduating students of the Columbia University College of Physicians and Surgeons in New York City during the 19th century and early 20th century.
-There were different categories of the prize including "Clinical Reports" and "Proficiency in Examination".
-There were multiple placings or levels of the prize; in 1884 first prize under "Proficiency in Examination" was accompanied by an award of US$500, second place received US$300, and third place received US$200.
+The Harsen prize was an academic prize, accompanied by tiered cash awards, that was given to graduating students of the Columbia University College of Physicians and Surgeons in New York City during the 19th and early 20th centuries.
+Different categories of the prize included "Clinical Reports" and "Proficiency in Examination".
+In 1884 first prize under "Proficiency in Examination" was accompanied by an award of US$500 (about $ in current dollars), second place received US$300, and third place received US$200.